section-engineering-education/engineering-education/content/articles/spam-detection-model-using-scikit-learn/index.md

 `CONTENT` column represents the actual Youtube comments.
 The `CLASS` column is labeled either `0` or `1`. `0` represents non-spam comments, and `1` represents spam comments.

-The merged dataset contains five datasets, we need to assign keys to our merged dataset to distinguish each dataset.
+The merged dataset contains five datasets.
+We need to assign keys to our merged dataset to distinguish each dataset.

 #### Assigning keys
 Assigning keys enables the model to know the Youtube channel that a dataset belongs to.
 We will have five keys to represent the five datasets as shown below.